-Credits: Credits 2-4 Notes: Notes PCEN for Neuroscience majors.
-Prerequisites: Prerequisites 20 hours of chemistry courses Semester Offered: Semester Offered Offered on demand.
+Credits 2-4 Prerequisites 20 hours of chemistry courses Semester Offered Offered on demand.
+Notes PCEN for Neuroscience majors.

 College Life

 - 1. Discover the value of studying in a Liberal Arts environment with a focus on vocation. - 2.
 Learn to thrive while navigating their new academic environment with determination and a clear sense of purpose. - 3.
 Develop the ability to reflect on one's diversity, dignity, and individuality. - 4.
 Commit to our shared humanity by valuing each person's diversity, dignity, and individuality. - 5.
 Thrive emotionally, socially, and intellectually through campus involvement and community engagement.